phac-nml/ncov-dehoster/README.md

 4. All subsequent runs can be sped up using the `full/path/to/results/compositeMinimapIndex/composite_ref.mmi` file as follows:

     ```
-    nextflow run phac-nml/ncov-dehoster -profile conda --nanopore --minimap2 --fastq_directory <path/to/reads> --human_ref <path/to/hg38.fa> --composite_bwa_index <full/path/to/results/compositeMinimapIndex/composite_ref.mmi>
+    nextflow run phac-nml/ncov-dehoster -profile conda --nanopore --minimap2 --fastq_directory <path/to/reads> --human_ref <path/to/hg38.fa> --composite_minimap2_index <full/path/to/results/compositeMinimapIndex/composite_ref.mmi>
     ```

 **Note**: At the moment, you need to specify the full path to the made index or the pipeline will error out!
-But adding this removes the > 1 hour indexing step!
+But adding this removes the long indexing step!

 #### **Outputs**

 Found in `./results/<run_name>/run/` directory, the outputs for the Nanopore pipeline include:

-- fastq_pass --> Folder containing the finished de-hosted demultiplexed fastq files that can be used for another analysis
+- fastq_pass --> Folder containing the finished dehosted fastq files that can be used for another analysis (separated by either barcode## or sample name)

-- fast5_pass --> Folder containing the finished de-hosted demultiplexed fast5 files that can be used to run another analysis (if --fast5_directory is given)
+- fast5_pass --> Folder containing the finished dehosted fast5 files that can be used to run another analysis (separated by either barcode## or sample name).
+Only if --fast5_directory is given.

-- sequencing_summary --> Simplified dehosted sequencing summary output only containing the read name and its specific fast5 file to allow data to be re-ran (if --fast5_directory is given)
+- sequencing_summary --> Simplified dehosted sequencing summary output only containing the read name and its specific fast5 file to allow data to be re-ran.
+Only if --fast5_directory is given

 - removal_summary --> CSV file containing read removal metrics.
 Found in `./results/<run_name>/` instead